Electric vehicles are cheaper to buy, fuel and maintain.

 Cheaper to tax

-Because road tax is calculated on the emissions level of the vehicle, electric vehicles are at the lowest tax band for vehicle road tax.
+Because motor tax is calculated on the emissions level of the vehicle, electric vehicles are at the lowest tax band.
 Just €120 per year for a Battery Electric Vehicle.

 Cheaper to service